 # System requirements

-TrueConf Server has several features that should be considered when selecting equipment for a specific installation.
-Understanding these features will help in choosing the right components.
+TrueConf Server has several peculiarities that should be considered when selecting equipment for a specific setup.
+Understanding these features will help you in choosing the right components.

 Different types of connections create varying loads on the CPU and network.
-For instance, with connections from TrueConf client applications for desktops and mobile devices, thanks to SVC technology, the server mainly utilizes CPU resources for transmitting media streams over the network instead of stream management.
-This is because there is no need for transcoding streams (as in the case of recording for mixing the resulting image).
-It is assumed that processing 200 Mbps of traffic requires one physical core of a typical server processor with multithreading (Hyper-Threading or SMT).
-This means that if TrueConf Server is installed on a physical server, 1 core is needed to process 200 Mbps, whereas when installed on a virtual machine (VM), 1 vCPU is required to process 100 Mbps.
+For example, when TrueConf client applications for desktops and mobiles are connected, the server mainly uses CPU resources for transmitting media streams over the network, instead of stream management, thanks to the SVC technology.
+There is no need to transcode streams (as in the case of recording for mixing the resulting video).
+We can assume that processing 200 Mbps of traffic requires one physical core of a typical server CPU with multi-threading (Hyper-Threading or SMT).
+This means that if TrueConf Server is installed on a physical server, 1 core is needed to process 200 Mbps, when the server is installed on a virtual machine (VM), 1 vCPU is required to process 100 Mbps.

-In practice, it rarely happens that all users are in conferences simultaneously, which is why the video conferencing server engine does not impose limitations on the bandwidth of corporate or Internet networks.
-However, in our calculations, we recommend not exceeding 3 Gbps for a server running a single TrueConf Server, regardless of the number of participants, types of conferences, etc. This is the maximum value that has been observed and verified in practice.
-If your usage exceeds this value and issues arise, please contact technical support.
-Also, remember to consider the capabilities of the adapter installed on the machine running TrueConf Server.
+In practice, all users rarely participate in conferences at the same time.
+This is why the video conferencing server engine does not impose limitations on the bandwidth of corporate or Internet networks.
+However, in our estimates, we recommend that you do not exceeding 3 Gbps for the machine running a single TrueConf Server, regardless of the number of participants, types of conferences, etc. This is the maximum value that has been observed and tested in practice.
+If your usage exceeds this value and some problems arise, please contact our technical support.
+You should also take into account the capabilities of the adapter installed on the machine running TrueConf Server.

-TrueConf Server works equally well on Intel and AMD processor systems from approximately the same release year (family).
+TrueConf Server works equally well on Intel and AMD CPUs from approximately the same release year (family).
 It also supports multithreading technologies: Intel's Hyper-Threading and AMD's SMT.

-Processors released at different times (from different generations) vary in per-core performance even if they have the same clock speed.
+CPUs released at different times (different generations) vary in per-core performance even if they have the same clock speed.

-TrueConf Server operates the same on both Linux and Windows.
+TrueConf Server works in the same way on Linux and Windows.

-In practice, we recommend ensuring that the CPU load on the TrueConf Server machine does not exceed 80%.
-If your usage scenarios show a higher load, you should either allocate more resources to the virtual machine (VM) or physically upgrade the hardware.
+In practice, we recommend making sure that CPU load on the machine with TrueConf Server does not exceed 80%.
+If your use-case scenarios involve higher loads, you should either allocate more resources to the virtual machine (VM) or physically upgrade the hardware.

 # Detailed system requirements